 Once the crown is placed, the dentist ensures to set it entirely attached to the margin of the gum so that there are go gaps left in-between.

-Some dentist also use temporary crown in this procedure to allow their patients to check if the size and shape of the crown fit accordingly to their comfort.
+Some dentist also uses a temporary crown in this procedure to allow their patients to check if the size and shape of the crown fit accordingly to their comfort.
 Then they replace the temporary crown with the permanent crown in the next second sitting.

 Note: The patient might feel temporary soreness or sensitivity towards the crown once the anesthesia has worn off.